Lumi-supercomputer/lumi-userguide/docs/software/index.md

     can be found in the [LUMI Software Library][software-library].

     Consult the [module environment page][module-env] for instructions on identifying the already available software on LUMI through the module system instead.

 - [Spack][spack]

     Spack is another popular package manager to install software mostly from sources for optimal performance on HPC systems.
 We provide a Spack configuration that is configured to use of the compilers available on LUMI and which can install packages in the upstream Spack repository.
 However, we do no package development ourselves in Spack.

--   [Tykky installation wrapper][contwrapper]

-     The Tykky installation wrapper is a piece of software developed at CSC which wraps software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.

-The preferred location for software installations is your project directory, so that a software installation can be shared with all users in your project.
+The preferred location for software installations is your `/project` directory, so that a software installation can be shared with all users in your project.
 Software can be installed in your home directory also but it is not recommended and you will not get additional quota for it.
-Installing permanent software installations in your scratch or flash directory is not recommended as these will be cleaned automatically in the future when the file system starts to fill up.
+Creating permanent software installations in your `/scratch` or `/flash` directories is not recommended as these will be cleaned automatically in the future when the file system starts to fill up.

+If you intend to install Python packages, please consult the [Python packages installation guide ][python-install] for en overview of your options.

 ## Alternatives to installing software yourself

-As an alternative to installing software yourself, you may:
+As alternatives to installing software, you may:

-- **Use an Apptainer/Singularity container**: You can bring a [Singularity/Apptainer software container][singularity-container] and run it using the [Singularity container runtime][singularity-jobs] provided by LUMI.
+- Use an Apptainer/Singularity container

+    You can bring a [Singularity/Apptainer software container][singularity-container] and run it using the [Singularity container runtime][singularity-jobs] provided by LUMI.

+- Use the [Tykky installation wrapper][contwrapper]

+    The Tykky installation wrapper is a piece of software developed at CSC which wraps software installations inside an Apptainer/Singularity container to improve startup times, reduce I/O load, and lessen the number of files on large parallel file systems.